benomahony/benomahony.com/docs/datasophy/Chapter_08.md

 # Datasophy in Business

-- Leveraging data for competitive advantage.
+## Leveraging data for competitive advantage

-- Building a data-driven culture: Leadership and collaboration.
+## Building a data-driven culture: Leadership and collaboration

-- Measuring impact: Using data to track success and iterate.
+## Measuring impact: Using data to track success and iterate